junebugfix/plancarolina/README.md

 > Kate, Hank, and Brooks

 # Our Web Stack
 > We use a combination of React, MobX,HTML, CSS, TypeScript, Python, and SQL to make our website work.
 We use various libraries (ex.
-Slip.js for course reordering, and Google's sign-in API for logging in and saving schedules)
+Slip.js for course reordering, and Google's sign-in API for logging in and saving schedules) as well!

 # Contact Us
 > Have ideas for PlanCarolina?
 Would you like to contribute?
 Did you find a bug in our system?
 Feel free to fill out the form on our website [here](http://plancarolina.com/contactus)